runtimeverification/iele-semantics/README.md

 To execute all currently passing tests, run `make test`.

+To run only the pure-IELE tests, run `make iele-test`.

+For testing the interprocess VM API, first start the vm server by running `.build/vm/iele-vm 10000 127.0.0.1` in another shell or in the background.
+With the server running, run `make iele-test-node` to run the pure-IELE tests on the vm server, or run individual tests using `.build/vm/iele-vm-test`.

 ### Debugging

 When executing a test, if a test fails, the intermediate state of the IELE VM is dumped on the command line.
 This can be used to provide